IkigaiLabsETH/kaipulse/README.md

 ## 🎯 Vision & Philosophy

-KaiPulse represents a paradigm shift in social media and content creation, built on three core principles:
+Our platform represents a paradigm shift in creative content and digital ownership, built on three core principles:

 1. **Value-First Engagement**
-   - Every interaction carries real economic weight
+   - Direct creator compensation
-   - Direct creator compensation through Lightning Network
+   - Transparent value exchange
-   - No artificial engagement metrics or vanity numbers
+   - No artificial engagement metrics

 2. **Creator Sovereignty**
    - Complete ownership of content and audience